 How does the audition process work?

-There are usually two stages in the audition process: auditions and callbacks.
+There are usually two stages in the audition process: open call auditions and callbacks.
 When students audition for a TDPS production, they are provided with the full schedule of rehearsals and performances for that production.
 Following the first stage of auditions, the director will post a callback list of actors still under consideration.
 When students accept callbacks, they make a commitment to that production schedule in its entirety.
 For more details, view the TDPS Casting Policy and Rights & Responsibilities of Participants.

 Can I do more than one show in one semester?

 In recent years it has become less likely for students to be able to perform in more than one show per semester due to scheduling.
 If responsibilities for each show do not conflict, yes.